 Please review this page to find information to any questions you may have related to the Excepted Service Appointing Authority.

 Schedule A (5 C.F.R.
 213.3102(u)) is an Excepted Service Appointing Authority for Federal agencies to tap into a diverse talent pool of people with disabilities without going through the (often-lengthy) traditional hiring process.
 Eligible applicants must be a person with severe physical, psychiatric, or mental impairment that substantially limits one or more major life activities, or intellectual disability, psychiatric disorders, muscular or neurological disorders.
 Other less obvious disabilities are also subject to eligibility such as lupus, AIDS, diabetes, or heart disease.
-Other groups that may apply using the Schedule A appointment authority are disabled veterans with a 30% or more rating from the Department of Veterans Affairs or Department of Defense.
-As well as, select disabled veterans recently discharged with an honorable or general discharge may be hired through the Veteran Recruitment Act (VRA) appointment authority.
-The probationary period for a Schedule A appointment is two (2) years.
+Other groups that may apply using the Schedule A appointment authority are veterans.
+After 2 years of satisfactory service, the agency may convert the employee, without competition, to the competitive service.

 Excepted service appointing authorities are critical tools for increasing employment opportunities for people with disabilities in the Federal Government.
 Federal Government civilian positions are traditionally acquired through a merit based competitive civil service hiring process.
 This means that an applicant will have to compete against other applicants to ultimately be chosen for the desired position.